fmatthew5876/stdcxx-literal/proposal/draft.md

 }
 ```

-This is truly the best we have with the current C++ language for writing an overload which captures a string literal.
+This is the best we have with the current C++ language for writing an overload which captures a string literal.
 The solution is clearly lacking.

 Proposed Solution